ministryofjustice/govuk-pay-api-client/README.md

 The first argument is a fee object that must repond to `#description` (text), `#reference` (string), and `#amount` (integer, in pence).
-The second object is a url string that tell the Govuk Pay gateway where to return the user after a successful payment.
+The second object is a url string that tells the Gov UK Pay gateway where to redirect the user after a successful payment.
 Both are required.

 `GovukPayApiClient::RequiresFeeObject` will be raised if a fee object is not supplied.